-No matter if it’s planned or unplanned, no one likes being faced with a large bill that you need to pay.
+No matter if it’s planned or unplanned, no one likes being faced with a large bill.
 It could be something you know is coming, like your tax payment.
 You could also be planning some renovations that’ll cost a pretty penny.
 There are also unplanned expenses like car repairs or emergency medical bills.
-Needless to say, there is any number of these things that you’ll need to pay.
-One thing you want to happen is that they’ll accept a credit card for the amount due.
+Needless to say, there are any number of these things that you’ll need to pay for.
+One thing you hope for is that they accept credit cards.

 Hopefully, you’ll have enough money stashed away to pay these bills.
 You don’t want to carry a balance on your card and pay the interest charges.
 However, if you can put the charge on a card, you can earn a bunch of points and miles for these expenses, if you’re prepared.

 Here are some of the ways you use large expenses to your advantage to maximize travel rewards.

 The best way to take advantage of a considerable expense is by using it to meet a credit card sign up bonus.
 This is particularly true for cards with higher spending thresholds in the range of $5,000 to $10,000 in the first three months.